-2.4 Reflection Attacks
+3.6 Reflection Attacks

-Reflection attacks occur when agents may start sessions communicating with the same identity, a so-called Alice-talks-to-Alice scenario.
+Reflection attacks occur when agents may start sessions communicating with themselves, a so-called Alice-talks-to-Alice scenario.
 The feasibility and relevance of this scenario depends on the application and its internal checks.
+For example, it may be that Alice uses the same private key on different physical machines, and uses an Alice-talks-to-Alice scenario to communicate from one of her machines to another.

 If an Alice-talks-to-Alice scenario is possible, some protocols are vulnerable to reflection attacks.
 The Message Sequence Chart in Figure 5 shows an example for the 9798-4-3 protocol from Figure 1.
-In this attack, the adversary (not depicted)
+In this attack, the adversary (not depicted) reflects the time stamp (or nonce) and cryptographic check value from the message sent by Alice back to the same thread, while prepending the message Text4.